| Main | Stag beetle conservation |

 Photo by Maria Fremlin, September 2008.

-Several larvae were found feeding in the trunk of an old buddleia shrub; note the wood mould.
+Several larvae were found feeding in the trunk of an old Buddleia shrub; note the wood mould.
 This nest was also discovered when the shrub was being cut.
-The trunk and other branches were left in place and heavily mulched with woodchips.
+The trunk and other branches were left in place and heavily mulched with wood chips.

 This is another example of a nest in an ageing shrub but above the ground, which is rather unusual.